Cognigy/Documentation/docs/en/docs/ai/limitations.md

 |Maximum time Intent Trainer records are stored in the database|43200 minutes (30 days) |||
 |**Audit Events** |||
 |Maximum time until audit events will be removed |43200 minutes (30 days) |||

-???+ info "Changing values for managed Cognigy AI environments"
-    In case you want to request a change for your managed Cognigy  AI environment, please submit a Support request using this template:
-    ````
-    Hello Cognigy Support,

-    I would like to raise the quota/limit “<Description>” to <x> value.
-    We need this because <short explanation of your use case>.

-    Best regards,
-    Your Name
-    ````